 I grew up in the bush of Alaska’s south-central region, and this is where I learned to hunt, trap, mush dogs, and generally get by in a harshly beautiful world where survival was never taken for granted.
 My writing career deals with these themes of epic landscape, harrowing tales of survival, and outdoor living.

-I now live deep in the Rocky Mountains of north-western Montana with my amazingly talented & beautiful wife, two wonderful children, and pack of loyal huskies
+I now live deep in the Rocky Mountains of north-western Montana with my amazingly talented & beautiful wife, three wonderful children, and pack of loyal huskies

 Please check out my new novel ‘Ballad of the Northland’ on Amazon.com.